 Here is the list of my top plants for the modern cottage garden style.
-It also includes small perennial garden plant which you can use in any regular gardens.
+It also includes a small perennial garden plant that you can use in any regular garden.

 English Lavender gives the summer and Mediterranean looks.
-It has gray-green foliage and bee, butterfly attracting purple flower wand.
-It grows 2ft to 3ft tall and spread to 2ft to 4ft.
+It has gray-green foliage and bee, butterfly-attracting purple flower wand.
+It grows 2ft to 3ft tall and spread from 2ft to 4ft.

 The bleeding heart does well in full or partial shade and requires moist, sandy soil.
 It has a distinctive heart-shaped flower in pink or white color which hangs down from the stem.
 It is perfect for the overhanging part of the garden.

-Day lilies grow well in almost any conditions.
+Daylilies grow well in almost any condition.
 In summer it produces new blooms every day in a wide range of colors.
-There are large varieties of day lilies but my favorite is “Stella d’Oro.”
+There are large varieties of daylilies but my favorite is “Stella d’Oro.”
 It blooms with brilliant yellow color.

-Columbine flowers in spring and comes in a variety of colors and heights.
+Columbine flowers in spring and come in a variety of colors and heights.
 You can plant it in any type of soil type and in the sun or partial shades.

-Coral bells give you distinct look to the garden.
-It leaves range from green to chartreuse, deep purple, and orange rust.
+Coral bells give you a distinct look at the garden.
+Its leaves range from green to chartreuse, deep purple, and orange rust.
 It remains actives in all seasons.

-It is easy to grow a healthy plant which blooms early at the start of spring.
+It is easy to grow a healthy plant that blooms early at the start of spring.
 It comes in two varieties, “Snowflake” and “Apple Blossom.”
-It's white, lightly scented vine and white flower gives its distinctive look.
-Its stem can be easily twine around a trellis or fence.
+It’s a white, lightly scented vine and white flower gives its distinctive look.
+Its stem can be easily twined around a trellis or fence.

 Honeysuckle has hardy shrubs and vine which is easy for climbing.
-It is easy to care, and you can choose it over 180 different varieties.
+It is easy to care for, and you can choose over 180 different varieties.
 It requires clipping and trimming due to its fast growth.